Be.interactive

 Be Interactive is an Australian outsourced sales and marketing company that provides services such as customer acquisition.

 It was founded in Brisbane in 2014.
 After assembling a team with a multitude of backgrounds including Finance, Sales, Construction, Hospitality, and Retail, the team began a start-up project in Brisbane.

 The company was named and founded upon the values it stands for - in essence they wanted people to 'Be' whoever they want to Be.

 At present, the company focuses on developing their sales force for clients in the Non-for-Profit, Health Foods and Energy sectors.
-They utilise raffle tickets to lure people of the general public into a pyramid scheme.